In this post, I explore the best Logitech Harmony alternatives that you can get right now.

 Ok, enough ranting about Harmony for now.

-In this article, I provide a thorough analysis of some competing remotes along with the pros and cons of each.
-I will also give you my top picks for Harmony remote alternatives based on ease of use, setup, ratings from several sources, and functionality.
+In this article, I thoroughly analyze the best Logitech Harmony alternatives, along with the pros and cons of each.
+I will also give you mine based on ease of use, setup, and functionality.
+I have tested all of the remotes outlined in this post.

 Logitech Harmony Alternatives Comparison Table